-To connect to an audio device from the Multi-Platform Client (MPC):

-- Connect the audio device to the target prior to launching MPC.
+- To connect to an audio device from the Multi-Platform Client (MPC): - 1.
+Connect the audio device to the target prior to launching MPC.
 This must done prior to connecting to the device through the MPC. - 2.
 Connect to the target through MPC. - 3.
-Connect to the target from the Port Access page in KX II. - 4.
-Once connected, click the Audio icon in the toolbar.
+Connect to the target from the Port Access page. - 4.
+Once connected, click the Audio icon 1 in the toolbar.
 The Connect Audio Device dialog appears.
-The KX II then lists the available audio device connected to the remote client PC.
+A list of available audio device connected to the remote client PC is displayed.